 This colorful building is the former residence of Tan Teng Niah, the last Chinese villa in Little India.
 Tan Teng Niah owned sugarcane sweet factories in the area back in the 1900s.
 The house was restored and conserved in the 1980s for commercial use, and the restoration project was awarded the Singapore Institute of Architects Honourable Mention in 1991.

-This incredibly ornate gate is the gopuram (entrance tower) of Sri Veeramakaliamman Temple, a Hindu temple in Little India.
-It is dedicated to the Hindu goddess Kali, the fierce embodiment of Shakti and the god Shiva’s wife, Parvati.
+This incredibly ornate gate is the Gopuram (entrance tower) of Sri Veeramakaliamman Temple, a Hindu temple in Little India.
+It is dedicated to the Hindu goddess Kali, the fierce embodiment of Shakti, and the god Shiva’s wife, Parvati.
 You are allowed to enter the temple, but please take off your shoes before you do.
 There are places designated for your footwear right outside the temple.

 PS: Little India is one of the most festive neighborhoods in Singapore.
 If you are so lucky to have come to Singapore during one of the festivals, especially Deepavali, you’ll find the neighborhood even more lively and brightly decorated.
 Check the Singapore Events Calendar here.

-6. Walk around the Waterfront Promenade (~2 hours)
+6. Walk around the Waterfront Promenade (~1 hour)

 One of the areas I always recommend friends to visit is the Singapore waterfront promenade.
 It’s very accessible (practically in the middle of the city) and it’s a very cool area to walk around in.

 First and foremost, you cannot miss the Merlion statue.
 Merlion is a mythical creature that resembles a mermaid with the head of a lion (hence the name Merlion!).
 But why a lion?
-It has been speculated that the name “Singapore” comes from the malay words Singa (lion) and Pura (city).
+It has been speculated that the name “Singapore” comes from the Malay words Singa (lion) and Pura (city).
 Hence, Singapore has been nicknamed “lion city”.
 And the fish part?
 It is to symbolize Singapore’s past as a humble fishing village.

-7. Visit Gardens By The Bay for the Garden Rhapsody Show
+8. Visit Gardens By The Bay for the Garden Rhapsody Show (~1 hour)

-But if you only have half an hour or so, I still recommend to catch the Garden Rhapsody – you’ll see the Super Tree in all its glory, with a matching musical number!
-They do the show every night at 7:45PM and 8:45PM.
-Check Garden Rhapsody Schedule here for the most up-to-date schedule.
+But if you only have half an hour or so, I still recommend catching the free show Garden Rhapsody – you’ll see the Super Tree in all its glory, with a matching musical number!
+They do the show every night at 7:45 PM and 8:45 PM.

 8. Have some Evening Drinks